 Udon is a type of noodle made of wheat flour, kneaded and cut into long, fairly thick strips.
-It has been a part of Japanese cuisine since ancient times.
-The ingredients and preparation of udon dishes, as well as the size, shape and texture of the noodles themselves, vary greatly according to region.
+Although the origin of udon is up for debate, it has been a part of Japanese cuisine since ancient times.

-The origin of udon is up for debate.
-Some scholars date the first appearance of udon in Japan back to the Nara period (710-794), when Japanese envoys to China were introduced to sweets made from wheat flour dough.
-It is said that they brought flour back to Japan and used it to make boiled cakes filled with red bean paste, known as konton.
-The name eventually changed to unton, and finally udon, along with the change from a boiled pastry to the thick noodles that we know today.
+Some scholars date the first appearance of udon in Japan back to the Nara period (710-794).
+During this time Japanese envoys to China tasted sweets made from wheat flour dough.
+The envoys brought flour back to Japan and used it to make boiled cakes filled with red bean paste, known as konton.
+This name eventually changed to unton, and finally udon.
+And the form changed too – from a boiled pastry to the thick noodles that we know today!

-Other scholars say that the noodle was imported during the Heian period (794-1185), or even as late as the Kamakura period (1185-1333), when flour milling technology was introduced to Japan, but most tend to agree that they originate from China, where a very similar noodle called cumian can be found today.
-Some sources say udon was the commoners’ cheap substitution for the rice-centered meals of the upper class, though it was probably mainly eaten by the upper class when it first appeared.
+Other scholars say that the noodle was imported during the Heian period (794-1185), or even as late as the Kamakura period (1185-1333), when flour milling technology was introduced to Japan.
+However, most can agree that udon originates from China, where a very similar noodle called cumian can be found today.

-In the olden days, udon noodles were often served as a remedy for the common cold.
-Piping hot udon is easy to digest and good for warming up the body, and the dashi broth it’s served in is nourishing in and of itself.
-It was said that a hot bowl of udon, some warm blankets, medicine and a good night’s sleep were the surest cure for the common cold, a belief that many Japanese people still practice today.
+In the olden days, people often served udon soup as a remedy for the common cold.
+Piping hot udon is easy to digest and good for warming up the body, and its dashi broth is nourishing in and of itself.
+A hot bowl of udon, some warm blankets, medicine and a good night’s sleep were touted as the surest cure for the common cold.
+This is a belief that many Japanese people still practice today.